AngleProtocol/angle-docs/resources/user-guides/README.md

 <div style="text-align: center;"><img src="../../.gitbook/assets/metamask-rinkeby-userguide.jpg" width="60%"></div>

-Once you are connected to Rinkeby, you can get testnet ETH, USDC and DAI by following the instructions below (from [Teller guide](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby)):
+Once you are connected to Rinkeby, you can get testnet ETH, USDC and DAI by following the instructions below\*:

 1. Go to your preferred social media platform, and create a public tweet or post with your Ethereum wallet address.

 ![](../../.gitbook/assets/tweet-address-userguide.png)

-2. Open a new tab and go to https://faucet.rinkeby.io/, enter the link to your post and select the amount of test Ethers you would like.
+2. Open a new tab and go to https://faucet.rinkeby.io/, enter the link to your post and select the amount of test ETH you would like.
+You will need some to pay for gas.

 ![](../../.gitbook/assets/rinkeby-ethfaucet-userguide.png)